github/gh-ost/doc/shared-key.md

 - the key doesn't have to be the PRIMARY KEY
 - the key can have a different name between the _before_ and _after_ versions (e.g., renamed via DROP INDEX and ADD INDEX) so long as it contains the exact same column(s)

 At the start of the migration, `gh-ost` inspects both the original and _ghost_ table it created, and attempts to find at least one such unique key (or rather, a set of columns) that is shared between the two.
-Typically this would just be the `PRIMARY KEY`, but some tables don't have primary keys, or sometimes the primary key is being modified.
+Typically this would just be the `PRIMARY KEY`, but some tables don't have primary keys, or sometimes it is the primary key that is being modified by the migration.
 In these cases `gh-ost` will look for other options.

 `gh-ost` expects unique keys where no `NULL` values are found, i.e. all columns contained in the unique key are defined as `NOT NULL`.
 This is implicitly true for primary keys.
 If no such key can be found, `gh-ost` bails out.

 If the table contains a unique key with nullable columns, but you know your columns contain no `NULL` values, use the `--allow-nullable-unique-key` option.
 The migration will run well as long as no `NULL` values are found in the unique key's columns. **Any actual `NULL`s may corrupt the migration.**

-### Examples: allowed and not allowed
+### Examples: Allowed and Not Allowed

 ```
 create table some_table (